danielrojas08/MagiAI/README.md

 # MagiAI
 A open source artificial inteligence.
 To make new skills make one file python scripts and add it to the main.py file.
 To look how to add it look in the main.py file and look at our examples.
+Join our Trello group and contact me at quicktypeninja@gmial.com.
+There will soon be a reddit page and a chat place.
 ## Skill List:
   - Google Search
   - Youtube Search